SternXD/BurgerDoom/README.md

 A backport & remaster of 3DO DOOM for Windows, MacOS and Linux.

+## R.I.P Becky

+I had the privilege in talking to her about many of the technical 3DO'isms and unique aspects about the system, that would, inevitably, lead to a better port here.
+The world has lost another great developer and person.

 ## About This Project

 BURGER DOOM is a project derived from the [3DO DOOM source code release by Rebecca Ann Heineman](https://github.com/Olde-Skuul/doom3do) and the Phoenix Doom project.
 The aim of this project is to allow the original 3DO version of DOOM to be played on modern operating systems.